 The Udall Scholarship recognizes top U.S. current sophomores and juniors, who are selected on the basis of academic achievement, leadership, public service, and commitment to issues related to the environment or tribal policy and healthcare.

-As 2017 Udall Scholars, Ashleigh, Vince and Michelle are among just 60 students selected nationwide from roughly 500 candidates nominated by over 200 colleges and universities.
+As 2017 Udall Scholars, Ashleigh, Vince and Michelle are among just 50 students from 42 colleges and universities selected nationwide from 494 candidates nominated by over 224 colleges and universities.
+Thirty-four scholars intend to pursue careers related to the environment.
+Eleven Native American/Alaska Native Scholars intend to pursue careers related to Tribal public policy; five Native American/Alaska Native Scholars intend to pursue careers related to Native health care.
 Udall Scholars receive an educational scholarship of up to $7000, participate in a four-day Scholar Orientation, and become a member of the Udall Alumni Network

 of environmental and tribal leaders and public servants sharing